Utah Central Railway (1992): History

 UCRY's first operations, which began in September 1992, were under contract to Westinghouse Electric, switching cars at the Western Zirconium Plant west of Ogden for interchange with UP and the Denver and Rio Grande Western Railroad (by then operating as a subsidiary of the Southern Pacific).
 In October 1995 it began common carrier service on industrial trackage in Ogden, which it acquired from the city.
 Here too it interchanged with both the UP and Southern Pacific, the former on its old line next to Midland Drive.
 In 2001, UCRY leased a number of Ogden-area branch lines from the UP, which had absorbed the Southern Pacific; this included the remnants of the old UP and Rio Grande main lines west of downtown Ogden.
 Finally, in 2004, UCRY acquired the trackage serving Business Depot Ogden from a UP connection.

 At one point the UCRY leased a 44-ton GE diesel and class CA-11 caboose from the Utah State Railroad Museum in Ogden, Utah.
 Both the locomotive and caboose were repainted in UCRY colors.
 When returned to the museum, the locomotive sat idle for several years.

 For many years, the Business Depot was served by an ex-Air Force Fairbanks-Morse H-12-44.
 In July 2010, the UCRY repainted their ex-Rarus Railway GP9 black with a large "Utah Central" in gold across the engine compartment, and moved it to BDO to replace the FM locomotive.
-Reason for this replacement is unknown; according to a Utah Central employee, the H-12-44 had only 100 running hours in 2009.
+Reason for this replacement is unknown; according to a Utah Central employee, the H-12-44 had only 100 running hours when overhauled in 1998.
+The locomotive has since been scrapped due to inability to donate because of ownership issues.

 In September 2010, two GP-15 diesel locomotives 1418 and 1401, refurbished from LTEX were delivered to the UCRY's headquarters at the old sugar factory.
 They are painted in the distinctive Patriot Rail corporate scheme (red overall with a blue stripe highlighted by gold pin stripes down the middle with an eagle on the nose).